breisa/aoc2023/README.md

   -d, --day=<int>  Number of the day to execute
   -a, --all        Execute all days
   -l, --latest     Execute the latest day
-  -h, --help       Show this message and exit
+  -b, --benchmark  Benchmark the runtime of the selected days -h, --help       Show this message and exit
 ```